 - The impacts of the ‘consumer city’ and their management.

 - Key principles and issues in tourism urban governance and development.

 - Visitor marketing and management.

-- Know and interpret how tourism, culture, and entertainment have transfromed urban centers during the recent decades.
+- Know and interpret how tourism, culture, and entertainment helped transfrom urban centers during the recent decades.

-- Identify key characteristics and trends of diverse urban tourism segments.
+- Identify key characteristics and trends of urban tourism demand.

 - Apply relevant strategic approaches and tools to leverage the tourism potential of cultural assets and creative industries in urban regions.

 - Evaluate the impacts of tourism on cities and identify proper respones.

 - Adopt proper methods and strategies to assess and promote the tourism value of urban sites and cultural resources.

 - Identify and address relevant tourism segments for specific urban districts.

 - Apply appropriate tools of destination management and governance.

 - Deal with first-hand critical issues in the tourism promotion and management of relevant cultural assets and events in an urban area.